-Figure 3 Example of instructions to read to respondents
+Figure 3 Example of instructions to read to respondent

-· 5.
-What was the total cost for all inputs provided by any landlord for the 2022 crop on the selected field?
-INCLUDE the costs for all inputs, such as seed, fertilizer chemicals, technical services, custom operations, drying, and irrigation.
-EXCLUDE real estate tax expenses and lime costs paid by the landowner per Acre OR Total Dollars
+5. What was the total cost for all inputs provided by any landlord for the 2023 crop on the selected field?
+INCLUDE the costs for all inputs, such as seed, Dollars & Cents per Acre Total Dollars fertilizer, chemicals, technical services, custom operations, drying, and irrigation.
+EXCLUDE real estate tax expenses and lime costs paid by the landowner 1305 OR 1306